 The majority of visitors who come to the Empire State Building are primarily interested in visiting the world famous outdoor observation deck and taking in the views of the city.

-However, there is more to do on site than enjoying the view, and the entire experience has been significantly improved in recent years.
-As a result, a visit to the Empire State Building is definitely no longer just about standing in line for an elevator and taking in that view.
+There is more to do on-site than just the view though, and the entire experience has been significantly improved in recent years.
+As a result, a visit to the Empire State Building is definitely no longer just about standing in line for an elevator and looking out.

-If you haven’t visited before, or perhaps haven’t visited for a while, you may be surprised as to how much there is to see and do here following major upgrades in 2019.
+If you haven’t visited before, or perhaps haven’t visited for a while, you may be surprised at how much there is to see and do here following major upgrades in 2019.

 Observation Decks at the Empire State Building